Netcracker/KubeMarine/documentation/Troubleshooting.md

 KME0004: There are no workers defined in the cluster scheme
 ```

-An error related with absence of any worker role in the inventory file.
+An error related with the absence of any worker role in the inventory file.
 The error occurs before
 the payload is executed on the cluster.

 To fix it, you need to either specify new nodes with the `worker` role, or add the `worker` role to
 the existing masters nodes.

-An example of specifying different nodes with separate `master` and `worker` roles:
+An example of specifying different nodes with separate `master` and `worker` roles is as follows.

 ```yaml
 - address: 10.101.1.1
   internal_address: 192.168.101.1